 This article will explain how Level 2 works and how you can use it to benefit your trading.
 Firstly, we need to understand exactly what Level 2 is and what it does before deciding to include it in a trading strategy.

 Level 2 trading (or Level II) is the electronic order book for listed stocks, which can be accessed by traders and investors through subscription-based services.
 Level 2 shows a ranked list of the best bid and ask prices, orders from all market makers and market participants, and order sizes.

 How does Level 2 work?

-Level 2 provides market depth in a stock as it allows us to see all of the available orders in the market for that stock which create the price level.
+Level 2 trading (level 2) provides market depth in a stock as it allows us to see all of the available orders in the market for that stock which create the price level.
 This ranks prices at their most competitive on the bid and ask, and also includes order sizes too.

 The bid price shows the best bid in a list of the most competitive buy orders in descending value and the ask price will show a list of the most competitive sell orders in descending value.

 It works by collecting all of the market orders and displaying them onto one Level 2 screen so traders and investors can see the market as it is in action.

 We will see the share price in the current bid/ask as listed on the touch – the strip above all of the orders that displays the number of shares in both the bid and the ask.

 Level 2 has made the stock market more transparent for all market participants and as a result, it has increased liquidity.
 However, it used to be exorbitantly expensive and therefore only a real option for larger market buyers and sellers.

 With many competitively priced Level 2 data packages, you should decide if Level 2 will offer you an advantage in your trading.